TijmenH/boilerplate-gulp-es6-scss/README.md

 * Gulp to convert scss to css, combine and minify.
 * Webpack to convert ES6 to ES5 and combines, future: minify.
 * Npm-watch for watching for file changes and running npm script.
-* Scss & es6 linters
+* In the future: Scss & es6 linters
 * Probably more (in the future)...

 ## How to use